hozana/next-translate-routes/README.md

 # Next-translate-routes

-_Back to Next file-base routing system while remaining free from its limits_
+_Translated routing and more for Next using Next regular file-base routing system_

 ## Features